cran/starwarsdb/README.md

 For API access from R, check out the [rwars](https://github.com/Ironholds/rwars) package by Oliver Keyes.
-Big thanks to `rwars` for making it easy to access the Star Wars API\!
+Big thanks to `rwars` for making it easy to access the Star Wars API!